machine-learning-s/bike-sharing-demand/report-template.md

 ### Create a line plot showing the top model score for the three (or more) training runs during the project.

-TODO: Replace the image below with your own.

 ![model_train_score.png](img/model_train_score.png)

 ### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

-TODO: Replace the image below with your own.

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-TODO: Add your explanation

 Loaded the training dataset into panda dataframe.
 Observed the general statistical properties of the training dataset such as count, mean, max and so on using the `pd.describe` method.
 Then loaded and analyzed the test dataset into panda dataframe and found that two columns ( `casual` and `registered`) were not present, so removed those columns from the training dataset too, also because they are not predictive features.